Mathiaslachot/AppLearn/README.md

-# AppLearn (v1)
+# Leemon

-AppLearn is the new App for Android and iOS mobile
+Leemon is the new App for Android and iOS mobile

 ## 🚀 Made with React-Native on iOS and Android 🚀

 ## Getting started

-Follow this steps to get your AppLearn app and running on your local machine or emulator
+Follow this steps to get your Leemon app and running on your local machine or emulator

 ### Prerequisites

-You need to install [yarn](https://yarnpkg.com/en/docs/install) and [react-native](https://facebook.github.io/react-native/docs/getting-started) to running AppLearn on your local machine or emulator
+You need to install [yarn](https://yarnpkg.com/en/docs/install) and [react-native](https://facebook.github.io/react-native/docs/getting-started) to running Leemon on your local machine or emulator

 ### Installing